Skip to main content

 print(info)

-You instantiate a pipeline by calling dlt.pipeline function with following arguments:
+You instantiate a pipeline by calling the dlt.pipeline function with the following arguments:

-• pipeline_name a name of the pipeline that will be used to identify it in trace and monitoring events and to restore its state and data schemas on subsequent runs.
-If not provided, dlt will create pipeline name from the file name of currently executing Python module.
+• pipeline_name: a name of the pipeline that will be used to identify it in trace and monitoring events and to restore its state and data schemas on subsequent runs.
+If not provided, dlt will create a pipeline name from the file name of the currently executing Python module.

-• destination a name of the destination to which dlt will load the data.
-May also be provided to run method of the pipeline.
+• destination: a name of the destination to which dlt will load the data.
+It may also be provided to the run method of the pipeline.

-• dataset_name a name of the dataset to which the data will be loaded.
-A dataset is a logical group of tables i.e. schema in relational databases or folder grouping many files.
-May also be provided later to the run or load methods of the pipeline.
-If not provided at all then defaults to the pipeline_name.
+• dataset_name: a name of the dataset to which the data will be loaded.
+A dataset is a logical group of tables, i.e., schema in relational databases or a folder grouping many files.
+It may also be provided later to the run or load methods of the pipeline.
+If not provided, then it defaults to the {pipeline_name}_dataset on destinations that require datasets (most of the warehouses).
+It will stay empty on destinations that do not separate tables into datasets (or database schemas) ie. on vector databases or Clikchouse.

-To load the data you call the run method and pass your data in data argument.
+To load the data, you call the run method and pass your data in the data argument.

 Arguments:

-• data (the first argument) may be a dlt source, resource, generator function, or any Iterator / Iterable (i.e. a list or the result of map function).
+• data (the first argument) may be a dlt source, resource, generator function, or any Iterator or Iterable (i.e., a list or the result of the map function).

 • write_disposition controls how to write data to a table.
 Defaults to "append".